NewSpring/Holtzman/README.md

 1. Clone down the repo
 2. Make sure you have the Yarn CLI [installed](https://yarnpkg.com/en/docs/install)
 3. Run `yarn`.
-4. run `npm link`.
-This will bind `apollos` to your system to be used to run this app ([more info](https://docs.npmjs.com/cli/link)).

-`apollos setup`: This command will bootstrap the application.
-This may take some time.
-It installs several meteor specific packages which can be altered in the package.json file under the `apollos` heading.

-  - `-c || --clean`: Force rebuild of application
-  - `-l || --log <level>`: NOT IMPLEMENTED

-Use the `meteor run` command as its the most reliable.
+Use the `meteor run` command.
 It may be helpful to alias the command in your command line for quick startups.

 Holtzman uses environment variables to control certain aspects of building.